The heat flow, GAF, and SL(2;R): Introduction

 The GAF is then the standard Gaussian measure based on the Segal--Bargmann space $\mathcal{B}$, in the sense that the functions $z^{n}/\sqrt{n!}$ appearing in the definition (\ref{eq:GAFdef}) form an orthonormal basis for $\mathcal{B}.$ Note, however, that the GAF does not actually live in $\mathcal{B}$, since $\sum_{n}\left\vert \xi_{n}\right\vert ^{2}=\infty$ almost surely.

 We let $SL(2;\mathbb{R})$ denote the group of real-linear transformations of the plane with determinant 1.
-It is known that the zeros of the GAF are invariant (in distribution) under rotations, but not under general elements of $SL(2;\mathbb{R}).$ On the other hand, there is a unitary representation of the connected double cover of $SL(2;\mathbb{R})$ on the Segal--Bargmann space known as the metaplectic representation.
+It is known that the zeros of the GAF are invariant (in distribution) under rotations, but not\footnote{For example, the variance in the central limit theorem for linear statistics of the GAF zeros~\cite[p.~128]{sodin_tsirelson} is the $L^2$-norm of the Laplacian of the test function, which is not invariant under the transformation $(x,y) \mapsto (2x, y/2)$.} under general elements of $SL(2;\mathbb{R}).$ On the other hand, there is a unitary representation of the connected double cover of $SL(2;\mathbb{R})$ on the Segal--Bargmann space known as the metaplectic representation.
 (See Appendix \ref{meta.appendix} and, for example, Chapter 4 of \cite{folland_book}.)
 At a formal level, any unitary $U$ transformation of $\mathcal{B}$ should induce a transformation that leaves the GAF invariant in distribution.
 After all, $U$ just changes the functions $z^{n}/\sqrt{n!}$ to another orthonormal basis for $\mathcal{B}$ and this should not affect the resulting Gaussian measure.
 In any case, we will see directly that all operators in the metaplectic representation do preserve the GAF\ in distribution, and that all the metaplectic operators can be built up from the $V_{\tau}$'s and rotations.

 The metaplectic representation associates to each $A\in SL(2;\mathbb{R})$ a pair of operators $\pm V(A)$ differing by a sign and satisfying

 Let $\mathbb{D}=\{\tau\in\mathbb{C}:|\tau|<1\}$ denote the unit disk. \begin{proposition} \begin{enumerate} \item Suppose $\tau\in\mathbb{D}$ and consider the real-linear transformation of $\mathbb{C}$ to $\mathbb{C}$ given by